vippsas/vipps-developers/faqs/refunds-faq.md

 [For how long is a payment reserved?](reserve-and-capture-faq.md#for-how-long-is-a-payment-reserved).

-* The long version: It _is_ possible to cancel the remaining reservation after a partial capture through Vipps: Send a [`PUT:/ecomm/v2/payments/{orderId}/cancel`](https://vippsas.github.io/vipps-developer-docs/api/ecom#tag/Vipps-eCom-API/operation/cancelPaymentRequestUsingPUT) request with `shouldReleaseRemainingFunds: true` in the body.
+* The long version: It _is_ possible to cancel the remaining reservation after a partial capture through the Vipps eCom API: Send a [`PUT:/ecomm/v2/payments/{orderId}/cancel`](https://vippsas.github.io/vipps-developer-docs/api/ecom#tag/Vipps-eCom-API/operation/cancelPaymentRequestUsingPUT) request with `shouldReleaseRemainingFunds: true` in the body.
 The payment must be `RESERVED` for this to take effect.